veranicolas/PanaTracker/README.md

-# FlexFiller
+# PanaTracker

-React Native app for searching players to fill roles on flex queue in LoL.
+React Native app for tracking your friends' match history in League of Legends.